Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 ### Why Telegram?

 I chose to use **Telegram** as my data source for several reasons.
-First and foremost, I use it frequently for both personal conversations and group chats, which means I have a substantial amount of chat history to work with.
+First and foremost, I use it frequently from many years for both personal conversations and group chats, which means I have a substantial amount of chat history to work with.

 I find Telegram superior to alternatives like WhatsApp, particularly for this kind of project.
 Telegram offers a built-in export feature that makes it easy to download your entire chat history in structured formats like JSON, which is perfect for data processing too.
 The platform is also more developer-friendly, with better tools and APIs for data handling, bots development and so on.